ppoiissbsjksms/nkn-commercial/README.md

 - Install nkn-commercial automatically at first boot.
 - No need to login root to install.
 User will be added in `/sbin/nologin`, no other setup needed.
 - Most suitable to VPS provider without support of One-Click Deploy.
 Tested on Vultr, UpCloud and Linode server.
-- Confirmed working on Debian 10.
+- Tested on Ubunto 20.04 and Debian 10.
+(Debian has smaller size of OS, save up ~1 GB of space)
 - No Fee, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.

 ## Requirement